Munawwar/Pepper/README.md

 NOTE: Project is still a work-in-progress

-Pepper is a function-component runtime with DOM rendering, pseudo-hydration, SSR, portals, and error boundaries.
+Pepper is a JS view library with DOM rendering, components, pseudo-hydration, SSR, portals, and error boundaries.

 Bundle size - 10 KB gzipped.
 Add +1 KB if you use `pepper/store`.